firedrakeproject/Irksome/demos/navier_stokes/demo_nse.py.rst

 We will also need to import certain items from irksome::

-  from irksome import RadauIIA, Dt, MeshConstant, TimeStepper
+  from irksome import RadauIIA, Dt, TimeStepper

 We will create the Butcher tableau for the two-stage RadauIIA Runge-Kutta method::